The Salesforce Admin's guide to git

 Gearset is all about making it easy to understand the differences between Salesforce environments.
 To us, source control is just another source of metadata which can be compared and deployed.
 Gearset allows you to compare source controlled repositories with each other, compare an org with source control to push changes, or compare source control with your org to pull changes.
 All of this is done through the app, without the use of a command line tool.

-Here is how you share changes with your team via source control, using Gearset
+Here’s how you share changes with your team via source control, using Gearset

-1. Make a change in the Salesforce org just as your normally would
+1. Make a change in the Salesforce org just as your normally would.

-2. In Gearset, select that org as the source of your comparison and a GitHub repository as the target
+2. In Gearset, select that org as the source of your comparison and a GitHub repository as the target.

-3. Click Compare Now.
+3. Click Compare now.
 Gearset will now run all those git commands I showed earlier and grab the metadata from both source control and from your org.

 Choosing git as target